TheCringeIsReal/Boot-Sector-Code/README.md

 # Boot-Sector-Code

-I wrote a stupid program that uses BOIS routines to print out some crap.
+I wrote a program that uses BOIS routines to print some stuff.